davidkopelent/nft-wallet/README.md

 # Cardano Wallet Explorer

-Cardano Wallet Explorer is a modern web application that allows users to explore Cardano blockchain wallets and their associated assets, NFTs, and transactions using the Blockfrost API.
+Cardano Wallet Explorer is a web application for JamOnBread interview assignment that allows users to explore Cardano blockchain wallets and their associated assets, NFTs, and transactions using the Blockfrost API.

 ## Features